Effective potential for Polyakov loops from a center symmetric effective theory in three dimensions: Introduction

 We perform lattice simulations of an effective theory in three dimensions defined in the continuum by~\cite{Pisarski:2006hz} \bea {\cal L}^{\rm eff} &=& \frac{1}{2}\tr G^2_{ij} + \frac{T^2}{g^2} \tr |\boldl^\dagger D_i \boldl|^2 \nonumber \\ & & - \frac{2}{\pi^2} T^4 \sum\limits_{n\ge1} \frac{1}{n^4} |\tr \boldl^n|^2 + B_f T^2 |\tr\boldl|^2~. \eea All fields in~(\ref{Leff_cl}) are functions of $\bm{x}$ only. $G_{ij}$ is the magnetic field strength.
 The second term is the contribution from electric fields since in the three-dimensional theory, for {\em arbitrary} $A_0$, ${\bf E}$ is given by~\cite{Pisarski:2006hz} \be {\bf E}_i(\bm{x}) = \frac{T}{ig} \, \boldl^\dagger (\bm{x}) {\bf D}_i(\bm{x}) \boldl(\bm{x}) ~. \ee The potential $\sim \, -\sum_{n\ge1} |\tr \boldl^n|^2/n^4$ for the Wilson line $\boldl$ is obtained by computing the one-loop fluctuation determinant in a constant background ${\bf A}_0$ (or $\boldl$) field~\cite{GPY}.
 It is evidently minimized by the perturbative vacuum $\langle\boldl\rangle=\dblone$ (times a phase), for any $T$.
 To generate a phase transition in infinite volume, refs.~\cite{Meisinger,Pisarski:2006hz} suggested to add non-perturbative contributions such as $B_f T^2 |\tr\boldl|^2$, with $B_f$ a ``fuzzy'' bag constant (see, also, refs.~\cite{Megias}).
 The ``fuzzy bag'' dominates at sufficiently low temperature and induces a transition to a confined phase with $\langle\tr\boldl\rangle=0$.

-The three-dimensional effective theory~(\ref{Leff_cl}) should be valid only over distance scales larger than $1/T$.
-A related 3D theory has been formulated in refs.~\cite{Vuorinen:2006nz} (also see~\cite{Altes:2008ic}).
+The three-dimensional effective theory~(\ref{Leff_cl}) is valid only over distance scales larger than $1/T$ and is non-renormalizable.
+A related renormalizable 3D theory, which in a rough sense corresponds to a linear sigma model version of~(\ref{Leff_cl}) has been formulated in refs.~\cite{Vuorinen:2006nz} (see also ref.~\cite{Altes:2008ic}).
 These effective theories respect the global Z(N) center symmetry of the four-dimensional Euclidean SU(N) Yang-Mills theory.
 This allows for non-perturbatively large fluctuations of the Wilson line and it is interesting to investigate whether such an extension of high-temperature perturbation theory is sufficient to describe the properties of hot Yang-Mills even close to the temperature for deconfinement.

 We note that there have been various attempts at extracting through numerical simulations a three-dimensional effective action which reproduces the long-range properties of the underlying four-dimensional Yang-Mills theory~\cite{heinzl}.
 Here, our approach is different (mostly because we do not aim at matching the couplings of the 3d theory yet).
 We shall focus on extracting an effective potential and analysing its structure from the 3d theory itself.